jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 03.md

 Mazarin shared that true mindflayers are not solitary.
 They act as collectives with devastating mental capabilities.
 Usually requiring elite tactical teams to attempt elimination.
 Normally even one is lethal, but this one was feral and weak.
 Something had gone wrong in its making.
 Or right.
 Depending on the intention behind it.

 Marrion contacted us telepathically.
 Her tone was clipped.
-She instructed us to meet her on the edge of Vaelheim Heights, at the district border.
+She instructed us to meet her on the edge of Vellhum Heights, at the district border.

 When we arrived, Charles, lacking even the most rudimentary training in restraint or poise, immediately provoked Marrion.
 The Admiral taught me that emotion clouds judgment, it is a weakness.
 But I have begun to recognize how tension accumulates in others, especially in proximity to someone as coarse as Charles Brand.

 Bishop Theodore Calvers is missing.
-Marrion admitted that her political allegiance to him, as bishop of Vaelheim, now outweighs her duties to this investigation.
+Marrion admitted that her political allegiance to him, as bishop of Vellhum, now outweighs her duties to this investigation.
 She suspects Thassen Elvire orchestrated Calver’s abduction.
 He was moved from Steel Covenant custody to the ordinate precinct in Shardlight.
 Marrion cannot intervene further, as her involvement with us has already stretched her standing.
 But she fears something terrible will happen to him if we do not act.

 She offered us a solution.
 Capture a wanted fugitive and use his bounty to gain access to the Shardlight ordinate precinct.
 The fugitive is Vern Powell, alias One-Eye Vern.
 A Drakemirian pirate formerly of the Sea Wardens.

 We located his hideout in the Cruciboro.
 We did not infiltrate with subtlety.
-Still, Sal and Yedan-Neric made attempts to negotiate, but Vern called in reinforcements.
+Still, Sal and Yedan-Neric made attempts to negotiate, but Powell called in reinforcements.
 In the melee, a pitcher was used as a weapon, releasing three tadpoles into the room.
 In exchange for saving Powell from the tadpoles trying to burrow into his brain, he surrendered.
 In the chaos, I thought I saw a shadow move when Yedan-Neric stuck.
 I saw a goblin felled not by his blade, but by something darker, faster; he plays the part of the humble flower farmer well, although I suspect there is more beneath.

 *NOTE: Analysis of the scene suggests a final living tadpole was discovered in the remnants of a silver pitcher.
 Yedan-Neric, who also pocketed a handful of silver, reportedly handed the creature to Sal for containment.*

-I found a letter among Vern’s belongings.
+I found a letter among Powell’s belongings.
 A purchase order from Marcelle Varn—Deputy Ordinate for Experimental Logistics.
 It referenced “neurologically active seed forms” and included mention of auxiliary aquifer subsidiaries.
 I am considering the possibility that it connects to the “Water of Life.”
 The wells distributing this water lie suspiciously close to where the abnormalities have been active.

-Vern asked for a single concession in exchange for easy passage to the precinct.
+Powell asked for a single concession in exchange for easy passage to the precinct.
 A lockpick.
 Which Yedan-Neric provided.

-The Sanctiforge masks itself in stillness and piety, but beneath it I have seen only rot, lies, and deceit.
-Conscriptus may be brutal, but at least it never pretended.
+The Sanctiforge masks itself in tranquility and piety, but beneath it I have seen only rot, lies, and deceit.
+Conscriptus may be brutal, but at least it never pretends.
 Nothing here is honest.
 Nothing here is still.
-We can be the same, at least long enough to find Bishop Calvers.

 ### New People
 - Vern Powell

 ### Current Places
 - [[The Sanctiforge]]
-	- Vaelheim Heights
+	- Vellum Heights

 ### Recap Video
 Insert Link Here